Thairo Estrada Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.4 K/9, which ranks 23rd in the league.
+- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 21st in MLB.

-- The Padres' 4.46 team ERA ranks 18th across all MLB pitching staffs.
+- The Padres' 4.70 team ERA ranks 21st across all league pitching staffs.

-- Musgrove (1-0) gets the starting nod for the Padres, his second this season.
+- Darvish makes the start for the Padres, his fifth of the season.
+He is 1-2 with a 3.00 ERA and 25 strikeouts in 24 2/3 innings pitched.

-- In his last appearance on Sunday, the righty threw five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering seven hits.
+- The righty last appeared on Sunday against the Arizona Diamondbacks, when he tossed 5 2/3 innings, allowing one earned run while giving up two hits.

+- The 36-year-old has an ERA of 3.00, with 9.4 strikeouts per nine innings, in four games this season.
+Opponents have a .190 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.